 Subscribe to join thousands of other ecommerce experts

-Holiday season is already around the corner with Black Friday and Cyber Monday being key holiday shopping days in ecommerce – for both retailers and shoppers alike.
-Particularly last year, with the global pandemic going on, the trend towards online shopping picked up pace and will remain strong in the future.
+The holiday season is already around the corner with Black Friday and Cyber Monday being key holiday shopping days in ecommerce – for both retailers and shoppers alike.
+Particularly last year, with the global pandemic going on, the trend toward online shopping picked up the pace and will remain strong in the future.
 However, this year we can expect a natural shift towards in-store shopping activities again during peak holiday season.
 All the more reason for online retailers to be extra prepared and take a close look at their marketing strategies.

 What will be covered in this blog article:

 - Black Friday & Cyber Monday 2021: Strategies for this year’s holiday season

 - Opportunities to power ecommerce holiday marketing strategies

 - Tactical marketing strategies to maximise ecommerce sales during the holiday rush

 Black Friday & Cyber Monday 2021: Strategies for this year’s holiday season

 How this year’s holiday season will look for ecommerce businesses and shoppers is yet to be determined.
 What has been observed over the recent years though, is that users’ search intent starts earlier than it used to – flattening out the usually expected “peak” of the holiday shopping season leading up to Christmas.

 Users do their research during the build-up to the key shopping dates.
 They build their baskets and are essentially ready to purchase by the time Black Friday hits.
 Consequently, this development also shapes the way retailers have to prepare for the core holiday shopping days Black Friday (Black Friday Weekend), Cyber Monday and the general Christmas shopping season.
 Read on and learn how to master this intense but vital shopping phase of the year.

 Strategy 1: Forecast holiday shopping trends & ensure strong supply chain